XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 If this operation succeeds, the corresponding **`MPTokenIssuance`** is removed and the owner’s reserve requirement is reduced by one.
 This operation must fail if there are any holders of the MPT in question.

-Note the destroying an `MPTokenIssuance` does not remove associated `MPToken` objects from accounts that have held a deleted token.
+Note that destroying an `MPTokenIssuance` does not remove associated `MPToken` objects from accounts that have held a deleted token.
 These can instead be removed using an `MPTokenAuthorize` transaction.

 #### 3.2.1.
 Transaction-specific Fields